1. What is the application deadline?

 For more information on applying for need-based support at UCLA, please refer to the website maintained by the Financial Aid Office.
 The UCLA Financial Aid Office is located at A129-J Murphy Hall.
 You may also reach the office at (310) 206-0400.

-On an annual basis, the Department receives data from the UCLA Financial Aid Office regarding the MPP students’ financial need.
+On an annual basis, the department receives data from the UCLA Financial Aid Office regarding the MPP students’ financial need.
 After projecting the Professional Degree Fee revenues for the year, the Department then determines the percentage of “unmet need” that it can disburse to students.
 Because the projected revenue and financial need of students vary each year, the percentage of the “unmet need” financial aid grant awards also varies.
-So far, the range of financial aid grants has been from 5.5% to 10.5% of “unmet need” as assessed by the FAFSA.
+So far, the range of financial aid grants has been from 5.5% to 10.5% of “unmet need” as assessed by the FAFSA or Dream Act.
 The grants are awarded uniformly to all MPP students receiving Financial Aid during each academic year.
-There is no separate application for the Professional Degree Financial Aid grants other than completing the FAFSA.
+There is no separate application for the Professional Degree Financial Aid grants other than completing the FAFSA or Dream Act application.

 Please note: These figures are subject to change without notice.